scapegoat-scala/scapegoat/README.md

 ### Inspections

-The currently implemented inspections are as follows.
+There are currently 68 inspections.
 An overview list is given, followed by a more detailed description of each inspection after the list.

 |Name|Brief Description|
 |----|-----------|